 Nowadays El Nido is one of the most popular tourist destinations in the Philippines.
 Tourists travel here from every corner of the globe to admire El Nido’s many beautiful islands and explore the underwater world that is filled with beautiful corals and an abundance of marine life.

 El Nido is the primary base for exploring Palawan’s best attraction, the stunning Bacuit Archipelago.

 Bacuit Archipelago has numerous tiny islands that are scattered in its bay.
 Most of them are uninhabited and many are close to the shore and can be easily accessed by a rental boat.

 Each island has striking landscapes above and below the sea – it’s difficult to describe the beauty of this place, you should go and see for yourself.

-Nearby there are many appealing islands, with spectacular beaches and good snorkeling site.
+There are many appealing islands, with spectacular beaches and good snorkeling sites.
 It’s possible to arrange a private boat with the local boatman or join one of the island hopping tours.

 There are 4 island hopping tours, known as Tour A, B, and C. Each tour features different islands – no matter what tour you choose, the beautiful sceneries of the islands will take your breath away.

 With its unique setting and “postcard-perfect” scenery, the islands of Port Barton are a great place to relax on the beach under the shade of a coconut tree or swim in the calm waters.